-Our principal product has been developed and thoughtfully branded as ARC Angel, a modern-day 'guardian' in the form of a premier caring solution designed solely to assist and help extend independent living for the elderly, infirm or disabled within their own homes bringing with it peace of mind for family members and carers alike.
+Our principal product has been developed and thoughtfully branded as TEC-Angel, a modern-day 'guardian' in the form of a premier caring solution designed solely to assist and help extend independent living for the elderly, infirm or disabled within their own homes bringing with it peace of mind for family members and carers alike.

 For many of our loved ones, particularly for those with memory problems such as Alzheimer’s, knowing for sure that they are safe and sound could make that vital difference between a loved one going into care or continuing to live in their own home in familiar surroundings for as long as possible.

-We also believe that ARC Angel is likely to appeal to housing providers such as owners and wardens of sheltered accommodation who are looking to the increased application of technology to enhance their monitoring of residents and to be alerted earlier to potential problems.
+We also believe that TEC-Angel is likely to appeal to housing providers such as owners and wardens of sheltered accommodation who are looking to the increased application of technology to enhance their monitoring of residents and to be alerted earlier to potential problems.
 Whatever your role, you are welcome to contact us to discuss your organisation’s bespoke requirements.